MarkPearlCoZa/Blog_General/_posts/2015-05-09-Frustrations-In-Learning.md

 #### Change can be painful, make sure you are committed

 Change can be extremely painful.
 Some days I really wanted to give up.
-Had it not been for the "money" I forked out and the feedback from other people who had been down the road I would have.
+Had it not been for the "money" I forked out for the keyboard I would have given up.
 Now I could never imagine a world where I would not have a keyboard like I do.
 It has been totally worth it.
 Being fully committed to change something is important - if you don't have something to loose you are not going to change.

+#### Speak to people who are on the same journey

+I spoke to several developers who had the same issues as me before I attempted changing keyboards.
+Their feedback gave me hope.
+They had been down the same road and succeeded, I could relate with themand respected their insights.
+This is why I feel things like [Team Tourism](http://blog.markpearl.co.za/Team-Tourism) are so important - they give you hope you could not get on your own.

 #### You gain deep insights from doing